...

 • Triggers change in high-risk lifestyle behaviors.

-• Mobilizes client’s resources for change.
+• Mobilizes the client’s resources for change.

 • Invokes behavior change.